 Separately, reverse stress tests are conducted by the Bank and, where required, in order to understand which potential extreme conditions would make the business model non-viable.
 Reverse stress testing identifies potential stresses and vulnerabilities which the Bank might face, and helps inform early warning triggers, management actions and contingency plans designed to mitigate risks.

 Our Responsibilities (Cont'd)

-We continued to actively managed the risks related to the Russia-Ukraine war and broader macroeconomic and geopolitical uncertainties, as well as the continued risk resulting from the COVID-19 pandemic and its impacts on our customers and operations during 2022, as well as other key risks described in this section.
+We actively managed the risks related to macroeconomic and geopolitical uncertainties, as well as other key risks described in this section.

-In addition, we enhanced our risk management in the following areas:
+In addition, we sought to enhance our risk management in the following areas: